mhadjimichael/PHPivot/README.md

 # PHPivot
 A flexible Pivot Table library for PHP.

+#Example01
+- Using the film dataset from: https://perso.telecom-paristech.fr/~eagan/class/igr204/datasets
+- Go to Example01/Example.php to see details
+- See the output of Example.php [here](https://htmlpreview.github.io/?https://github.com/mhadjimichael/PHPivot/blob/master/Example01/Example.php.html)

 #Supported Features:
 - Nested (infinite) rows and columns
 - Sum and Count Functions